 Kazuhiro Kokubo won his second consecutive U·S·Open halfpipe title, which he dedicated to tsunami-ravaged Japan.
 Kelly Clark stole the show with a record fifth consecutive U·S·Open Halfpipe title and her first Burton Global Open Series championship.
 Eric Willett and Enni Rukajärvi won their first U·S·Open titles in Slopestyle, but not without some stiff competition.
 Charles Reid and Kjersti Buaas laid down creative runs for the top spots in ‘The Jam.’
 Jamie Anderson and Peetu Piiroinen locked in wins for the second and third times, respectively, in the TTR World Tour rankings.
 Peetu took home his third Burton Global Open Series title.

 At its new home in Vail, Colorado, the 31st Burton U·S·Open received a Rocky Mountain weather sampler of sun, slush, and pow.
 In slopestyle, Mark McMorris won his first U·S·Open title, while Spencer O’Brien inched out Jamie Anderson for the women’s win.
 Shaun White snagged his 5th U·S·Open halfpipe victory.
-14-year old Ayumu Hirano took a close 2nd behind Shaun, and also became the World Snowboard Tour Halfpipe Champion.
-Kelly Clark stacked up the most U·S·Open halfpipe titles ever, and took home her third World Snowboard Tour title.
-Mark McMorris’ win made him the World Snowboard Tour Slopestyle Champion, and Sarka Pancochova grabbed the same title for women’s.
+14-year old Ayumu Hirano took a close 2nd behind Shaun and became the World Snowboard Tour Halfpipe Champion.
+Kelly Clark stacked up the most U·S·Open halfpipe titles ever and took home her third World Snowboard Tour title.
+Mark McMorris’ win made him the World Snowboard Tour Slopestyle Champion and Sarka Pancochova grabbed the same title for women’s.

 The 32nd U·S·Open saw a flurry of firsts on the podium and some unique style.
 It started with Mark McMorris taking his second consecutive U·S·Open slopestyle win, alongside Jamie Anderson for the women.
-Then Taylor Gold wowed the crowds with creative runs featuring tricks like double Michaelchucks and a chicken salad crippler.
-Meanwhile Terje Haakonsen, Danny Davis, Ben Ferguson and a slew of others poached the course and put on an incredible show.
+Then Taylor Gold wowed the crowd with creative runs featuring tricks like double Michalchuks and a chicken salad crippler.
+Meanwhile, Terje Haakonsen, Danny Davis, Ben Ferguson, and a slew of others poached the course and put on an incredible show.
 Kelly Clark took her 7th halfpipe title, further solidifying her record for most U·S·Open wins.